 1. Commit to Diverse Hiring Practices

 Building a diverse company starts with attracting diverse talent.
 Tools like Textio can help you identify and eliminate gender-biased language from your job description, helping you attract a balanced set of candidates.
-Applicant tracking systems can also help remove bias by removing candidate’s names from their resumes, as studies show resumes with ethnic-sounding names get fewer callbacks than applicants with the same credentials and white-sounding names.
+Applicant tracking systems can also help remove bias by removing candidates’ names from their resumes.
+Studies show resumes with ethnic-sounding names get fewer callbacks than applicants with the same credentials and white-sounding names.

 Many companies have committed to having diverse interview slates for open roles, especially at the leadership level.
-This means having at least one woman and/or minority candidate in a final interview stage and hopefully increasing the diversity of company leadership boards.
+This means having at least one woman and minority candidate in the final interview stage and hopefully increasing the diversity of company leadership boards.

 2. Educate Employees

-Attracting diverse candidates isn’t enough, you also need to create a culture where every employee feels comfortable and respected at work.
-Creating this community of inclusion and acceptance often starts with education.
-Training courses on unconscious bias, microaggressions, respect, and leadership can teach employees how to be mindful of others in the workplace and speak up against injustice.
+Attracting diverse candidates isn’t enough; you must create a culture where every employee feels comfortable and respected.
+Building this community of inclusion and acceptance often starts with education.
+For example, training courses on unconscious bias, microaggressions, respect, and leadership can teach employees to be mindful of others in the workplace and speak up against injustice.

 Companies cannot treat diversity and inclusion training courses like checking a box.
 One DEIB training a year is not enough to instill change.
-Companies need to invest in ongoing expert-led training programs that are interactive so employees can ask questions and practice new skills.
+Instead, companies need to invest in interactive expert-led training programs so employees can ask questions and practice new skills.
 DEIB training course providers, like Hone, can help your employees take personalized courses wherever and whenever it is convenient for them.
 Encourage your employees to build a better workplace culture by investing in DEIB education and training today.

 3. Create Employee Resource Groups

-Employee resource groups (ERGs) give employees an opportunity to meet like-minded people, share their culture and values, raise awareness, and tackle issues in the workplace.
+Employee resource groups (ERGs) allow employees to meet like-minded people, share their culture and values, raise awareness and tackle issues in the workplace.
 ERGs usually address the needs of underrepresented groups in the workplace, like black, Hispanic, and Asian employees, as well as women, parents, LGBTQ, and veterans.
 Employees don’t need to identify as a member of one of these groups to participate.
-Many ERGs host events, speakers, and discussions to increase awareness of issues facing their group and present initiatives to company leadership to improve DEIB in the workplace.
+Many ERGs host events, speakers, and discussions to increase awareness of their group’s issues and current initiatives to company leadership to improve DEIB in the workplace.